 Where will the ceremony be?

 Most civil ceremonies will be in the Rotunda, on the second floor at the top of the grand staircase.
 During slower times, couples have asked to have their ceremonies held up on the fourth floor or in other spots around the building.
 It’s up to the judge who will be marrying you (you’ll meet them when you get your marriage license), but if it’s a slow day and there aren’t any ceremonies immediately before or after yours, it’s worth a shot to ask them.

 Who will marry us?

-There are a number of judges and justices of the peace who rotate performing civil ceremonies.
-All the ones I’ve met have been lovely and wonderful; I’ve been told by a couple of judges that after days of hearing depressing court cases, performing marriage ceremonies is one of the best parts of their jobs.
-If you’re having a private ceremony, City Hall recommends that you use your own officiant, in case they overbook with civil ceremonies.
+There are a number of deputy marriage commissioners who rotate performing civil ceremonies.
+We’ve been told by a couple of judges that after days of hearing depressing court cases, performing marriage ceremonies is one of the best parts of their jobs.
+If you’re having a private ceremony, City Hall recommends that you use your own officiant.

 Is there a time limit for our ceremony?